 one, which should mark the successful completion of your project, is

-due on August 20.
+due on September 4.
+Since the program actually finishes on August 29, feel free to send your final status report early.
 While you may know exactly what you are

-working on, this helps us track and plan for what everyone is up to.
+working on, these reports help us track and plan for what everyone is up to.

 It can also lead to students providing useful suggestions for each